cyberark/cyberark-aws-auto-onboarding/README.md

 |Internet GW ID*|The ID of the internet GW that exist in the VPC|

 >***Note:** These fields only exist in the Elasticity v0.1.1 - With NAT.json template

+# Deploy Secondary Cloud Formation - StackSet
+- When the Main CloudFormation deployment ends, click on the Stack and navigate to 'Resources' section
+  - Search 'Elasticity' and press on 'ElasticityLambda' link
+  - Save for later the 'ARN' of the Lambda
+- From GIT copy the content of CyberArk-AOB-MultiRegion-StackSet.json and save it locally or in S3 Bucket
+- In Cloud Formation service, in left pane Navigate to 'StackSets'
+- Press on Create StackSet
+- Select 'Tempate is ready' and the location of the file you saved before
+- Enter a name for the Stack Set
+- Enter the 'ARN' of the lambda that you saved before
+- Press 'Next'
+- In 'Configure StackSet options' press 'Next'
+- In 'Set deployment options' Enter the Account ID that the solution is deployed (the current Account ID)
+- Choose the Regions to provision
+- Press 'Next'
+- In 'Review' press 'Submit'

 # Solution Upgrade Procedure
 1. Replace the solution files in the bucket